thierry-bugeat/airfoil2pdf/README.md

 # airfoil2pdf :
-### Generate wing ribs for aeromodelism usage.
-The result is a PDF file.
+### Generate aircraft wings for aeromodelism usage.
+Result is a PDF file.
 This project is now hosted by Framasoft.
 The main GIT repository URL is now : https://git.framasoft.org/thierry-bugeat/airfoil2pdf